Larry Ruttman: Contributions to scholarly archives

-In February 2017, the New England Historic Genealogical Society and the Wyner Family Jewish Heritage Center announced that they had acquired Ruttman's papers related to Voices of Brookline and American Jews and America's Game, with plans to collate, index, digitize, and archive them and publish them online.
-A finding aid for the collection was published in 2018.

 Awards

+Intimate Conversations: Face to Face with Matchless Musicians won an Honorable Mention in the Performing Arts & Music category of the 2024 Foreword Indie Awards, and was a 2024 Finalist for the Nellie Bly Award for Journalistic Non-Fiction from the Chanticleer International Book Awards.

 American Jews and America's Game was named the #1 Baseball Book of 2013 by Sports Collectors Digest.
 It was also a finalist in the Sports category for the 2013 Foreword Reviews INDIEFAB Book of the Year Award.

 Voices of Brookline was a finalist for the 2005 American Association for State and Local History Award of Merit.